pzsette/SubscriptionsManager/report.md

 ## Implementation

 The whole application is based on the **MVC** (Model-View-Controller) patter.
 To be precise we used the MVP a slightly variant of the MVC.

 ### Model

-This class represents a subcription instance.
+This class represents a subscription instance.
 It has four attributes: id, name, price and repetition.
 The repetition field is a `String` and can assume three values: `"Weekly"`, `"Monthly"`, `"Annual"`.
 This class contains all the getter/setter and the mothods `hashCode`, `toString`, `equals`.

 ### Controller